HexisData/hqTestLite/README.md

 ## Global Defaults

 The hqTestLite module contains a number of global defaults intended to allow central control over common values.
-In practice, many of these values should be overridden on a per-environment basis as illustrated
+In practice, many of these values should be overridden on a per-environment basis as illustrated in [SampleTest.ps1](SampleTest.ps1).

+The following global variables may be overridden:

+**$Global:DefaultMedmProcessAgentPath** &ndash; The local path to the MEDM Process Agent executable.
+This path will vary based on the MEDM version in use.
+Should be consistent across the team.

+**$Global:DefaultMedmDbServer** &ndash The current environment's SQL Server address.

+**$Global:DefaultMedmDbName** &ndash The current environment's SQL Server database name.

+**$Global:DefaultBeyondComparePath** &ndash The local path to the BeyondCompare executable.
+Should be consistent across the team.

+**$Global:DefaultSqlScriptType** &ndash The default script type token to use when *-Verbose* or *-WhatIf* are activated.
+Useful for troubleshooting.

+See [EnvironmentOverrides.ps1](EnvironmentOverrides.ps1) for a typical example of an environment override script.

 ## Cmdlets